 I picked up a Collection, and it's partially translated and/or contains comments by another translator.
 Why?

-You may see a partially translated collection of jobs if a translator ran out of time, declined the job mid-session, or because a job was rejected by the customer.
-Jobs that they submitted will be visible but greyed out and uneditable—they remain the responsibility of the original translator.
+You may see a partially translated Collection of jobs if a translator ran out of time, declined it mid-session, or because it was rejected by the customer.